VonHeikemen/nvim-starter/README.md

 * Copy the content of `init.lua` in this repository into your own `init.lua`.

-* Restart Neovim.
-Wait until plugins are installed then restart Neovim again.
+* Next time you start Neovim all plugins will be downloaded automatically.
+After plugins are downloaded restart Neovim.

 ## Keybindings